Please wait while flipbook is loading. For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.

-Enterprises can rapidly, seamlessly and cost effectively extend their datacentre with VMC on AWS.
+Enterprises can rapidly, seamlessly and cost effectively extend their data centre with VMware Cloud on AWS.
 For companies that have geographic capacity needs (such as data sovereignty rules or the need to be closer to their end users) and do not want to invest in building out a new data centre, the solution can show great appeal.
-Also, for organisations with a need to handle seasonal spikes in demand or run projects that require short term bursts in data centre capacity or specific regional footprint expansion, VMC on AWS is a compelling proposition.
+Also, for organisations with a need to handle seasonal spikes in demand or run projects that require short term bursts in data centre capacity or specific regional footprint expansion, VMware Cloud on AWS is a compelling proposition.

 - Reduces upfront investment costs and delivers compelling TCO